slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Just because people tell you it can’t be done, that doesn’t necessarily mean that it can’t be done.
 It just means that they can’t do it.' -- Anders Hejlsberg*

+> *'In individuals, insanity is rare; but in groups, parties, nations and epochs, it is the rule.' -- Friedrich Nietzsche*

 HOWEVER... smart people don’t think others are stupid and common sense is not so common.

 > *'Taking a fence down without knowing why is there.'*